Ananya394/Ananya394.github.io/content/cv/index.md

 ---
-title: "Curriculam vitae"
+title: "Curriculum Vitae"
 type: "cv"
 date: 2024-11-15
-summary: "A creative and dedicated Front-End Developer passionate about building intuitive web applications."
+summary: "A dedicated Front-End Developer with a flair for designing intuitive and visually appealing web applications."
 draft: false
 ---